Trinity Saioo

-Trinity Saioo is an Indian former teacher known for her contributions to Lakadong turmeric variety farming, particularly the Lakadong variety, in Meghalaya.
+Trinity Saioo is an Indian teacher known for her contributions to promoting Indigenous farming practices especially cultivating the Lakadong turmeric in Meghalaya, India.
+She was awarded the Padma Shri in 2020 for her contributions in agriculture.

 Early life

 Saioo was born and raised in Mulieh village in the West Jaintia Hills district of Meghalaya, India.
+Her husband is a farmer.
+They have six children.

 Awards

 Saioo received the Padma Shri award on the 71st Republic Day in 2020 for her outstanding contributions to turmeric farming and the upliftment of women in agriculture.